j-marple-dev/slambox-ros/README.md

-# SLAM BOX ros driver
+# SLAMBOX ros driver
-SLAM BOX ros driver is a ROS package to communicate with SLAM BOX.
+SLAMBOX ros driver is a ROS package to communicate with SLAMBOX.

 Table of Contents
 =================